vurentjie/krita_ui_tweaks/README.md

 Krita is a free and open source digital painting program.
 More info here: [https://krita.org](https://krita.org)

-> This is a collection of features from my Krita setup that may be useful to others.
-> I use Krita on Linux.
-> I cannot vouch if these will work on other systems, but most likely they will.

 All items below are enabled by default but can be disabled in the plugin options

 - *Split Panes*: create split tabbed panes and arrange documents side by side